krambertech/react-alicante-testing-workshop/README.md

 1. Fundamentals of testing and testing JavaScript
 2. Testing React components
-3. Applying everything we learned test React application
+3. Applying everything we learned to test React application

 ## 🌱 Setup